MicrosoftDocs/ai-builder/ai-builder-docs/improve-text-classification-performance.md

 ## More tips

 - There should be at least 100 text records per tag, meaning that each tag would have been used to label at least 100 text entries.
-- Make sure you have balanced use of tags in your training data.
+- Make sure your use of tags is balanced in your training data.
 For example, if you have four tags for 100 text items and the two first tags (*tag1* and *tag2*) are used for 90 text items, but the other two (*tag3* and *tag4*) are only used on the remaining 10 text items, the lack of balance might cause your model to struggle to correctly predict *tag3* or *tag4*.
 - Make sure you train your model on data that is similar to the one you want to start tagging.

 ### Next step